 The CAPIF provider A and CAPIF provider B host the CAPIF in their trust domains as specified in clause 6.2.2 in TS 23.222 [3].
 The designated CAPIF core function of the CAPIF provider A interconnects with the designated CAPIF core function of the CAPIF provider B over CAPIF-6/6e interface.

-The following clauses 6.X.2 and 6.X.3 details security aspects of the scenario where, the API invoker is onboarded to CCF-B of the CAPIF provider B and the target AEF is registered to CCF-A of CAPIF provider A.
+The following clauses 6.13.2 and 6.13.3 details security aspects of the scenario where, the API invoker is onboarded to CCF-B of the CAPIF provider B and the target AEF is registered to CCF-A of CAPIF provider A.

 *********** NEXT CHANGE